infinispan-demos/streaming-data-workshop/README.md

 After calling either of `datagrid/deploy.sh` or `datagrid/redeploy.sh`, call `datagrid/test.sh` to quickly test that the data grid responds.

+# Delayed train dashboard

+As a stepping stone for workshop attendees, a Java FX dashboard of delayed trains has been developed.

+The dashboard, which can be run from the IDE, connects to a URL exposed by a verticle and it triggers the injection of station boards.
+Behind the scene, a verticle that runs a continuous query looking out for delayed trains publishes those delays to the event bus.
+The event bus messages are then shipped via websocket to the Java FX dashboard.

 # Train position display

 Run `delayed.train.positions.HttpApp` class so that train positions are served via REST API.